KoganTheDev/LearningCPP/README.md

 ## Projects

 - **Basic Calculator**: A simple calculator that performs addition, subtraction, multiplication, and division.
+- **Guess The Number**: A simple game that allows the user to guess a number between a range the user specifies.
 <!-- insert projects here -->